 Master of Science in Nursing (MSN): Full-time students usually finish within 2 to 3 years, with some programs designed for completion in about 2.5 years.

-MSN part-time study often extends the timeline to 3 to 4 years due to reduced course loads.
+Part-time MSN: Part-time study often extends the timeline to 3 to 4 years because students take fewer courses each term.

-Accelerated RN to MSN pathways may enable completion in approximately 28 months, depending on prior credits.
+Accelerated RN to MSN pathways: These routes may enable completion in approximately 28 months, depending on prior credits and the school’s curriculum structure.

-Doctor of Nursing Practice (DNP) programs focusing on AGACNP typically take 3 to 4 years full time and involve more clinical commitments.
+Doctor of Nursing Practice (DNP): DNP programs with an AGACNP focus typically take 3 to 4 years full time and include broader clinical, leadership, and practice-focused requirements.

 Table of contents